alvarobartt/serving-tensorflow-models/README.md

 The dataset that is going to be used to train the image classification model is "The Simpsons Characters Data", which is a big Kaggle dataset that contains RGB images of some of the main The Simpsons characters including Homer, Marge, Bart, Lisa, Maggie, Barney, and much more.

-This dataset contains 42 classes of The Simpsons characters, with an unbalanced number of samples per class, and a total of 20935 training images in JPG format, and the images contain different sizes, but as all of them are small, we will be resizing them to
+The original dataset contains 42 classes of The Simpsons characters, with an unbalanced number of samples per class, and a total of 20935 training images and 990 test images, both in JPG format, and the images in different sizes, but as all of them are small, we will be resizing them to 64x64px when training the model.

-64x64px when training the model.
+Anyway, we will create a custom slice of the original dataset keeping just the training set, and using a random 80/20 train-test split and removing the classes with less than 50 images.
+So on, go to [dataset/README.md](https://github.com/alvarobartt/serving-tensorflow-models/tree/master/dataset) so as to find the custom dataset used in this project.

 ![](https://raw.githubusercontent.com/alvarobartt/serving-tensorflow-models/master/images/data.jpg)